TejasSingh29/eCommerce-follow-along/README.md

 You will get the mail of the user using that you need to retrive the _id of the user Using that _id you need to get all the orders of that user Send all the users orders in the response.

+## Steps for Milestone 27📝
+You need to create an my-orders page
+You will send an get request to my-orders endpoint that we created in previous milestone.
+We will send user mail in to endpoint to get all the user orders Display all the user orders
+We will add my-orders page in navbar for better navigation.

+## Steps for Milestone 28📝
+In my-orders page for every order add cancel order button If the order is already canceled this button should not be displayed You need to create an endpoint that will receive the order-id Get the order using this id and mark the status canceled and save